mananshah88/design-pattern-example/1.chassis-pattern/README.md

 - There are so many cross-concerns availbale for which one can implement Chassis.
 But I choose Database service.
 (In this repository, I have implemented Chassis for different DB connection, configuration and connection pool mechanism.)

-- The project has used the following technologies: Spring Boot, Java, MariaDB and MongoDB
+- The project has used the following technologies: Spring Boot(2.5.8), Java-8, MariaDB(10.3) and MongoDB(4.0)

 **About the Project Structure...**